-Coriander is a versatile and universally loved little herb featured in Thai, Vietnamese, Indian, and Latin American cooking.
-Its fresh, aromatic, and citrusy flavour can elevate any dish, making it a kitchen staple.
+Fresh coriander is a versatile and universally loved little herb featured in Thai, Vietnamese, Indian, and Latin American cooking.
+It's fresh, aromatic, and citrusy flavour can elevate any dish, making it a kitchen staple.

 Growing coriander is also beneficial for your little green thumbs.
-It teaches children patience and resilience and gives them a sense of pride when they see their homegrown sprigs atop their dinner.
+It teaches children patience and resilience and gives them a sense of pride when they see their fresh leaves atop their dinner.

 Here’s how to grow coriander from seeds at home, as well as some valuable bonus info!

-Packed with essential vitamins and minerals like vitamins A, C, and K, folate, potassium, and manganese, coriander supports overall health and well-being.
+Packed with essential vitamins and minerals like vitamins A, C, and K, folate, potassium, and manganese, these delicious herbs supports overall health and well-being.
 Its antioxidant properties, including quercetin and vitamin C, help protect the body from oxidative stress and reduce inflammation, promoting healthy aging and preventing chronic diseases.

 In addition to its nutrient content, coriander aids digestion by stimulating digestive enzymes and alleviating issues like bloating and indigestion.
 It also has antimicrobial properties that help fight infections and boost the immune system.